ErikSierra/Outlook_Excel_Combo/README.md

 - Ensure Outlook is open and configured on your machine.
 - Check if the script has permissions to access Outlook data.
 - Verify the path and permissions for saving files on your system.

+## Note: When running the script multiple times, make sure to move the previously generated Excel file to a different directory or rename it to avoid overwriting it with the new file.